 It’s not hard to understand why doctors find that people with type 2 diabetes have begun to develop this condition as opposed to type 1 diabetics.
 Type 1 diabetics often have theirs under control because they are dependent on insulin usage.
 Type 2 diabetics are often do not lead a healthy lifestyle.
 They are not fit and this leads to heart disease, hypertension, obesity, and high cholesterol all of which result in inflammation that will damage the brain’s blood vessels.

 High blood sugar levels are not healthy for your brain.
 But low blood sugar or hypoglycemia can have much quicker effects that are very obvious than hyperglycemia.
 It’s crucial to know your glucose numbers and you should get a home monitoring kit so that you can take your numbers regularly.
 Low blood sugar readings can be worse than high readings.
+This can be extremely serious!
 You need to know the numbers!

 If you have low blood sugar you can experience things such as dizziness, mood swings, and can affect your thinking process.
 These can result in your body shaking, your heart pounding, the feeling of hunger, cold skin, or nausea.
 Dangerous low blood glucose levels can produce seizures, convulsions, fainting, or possibly even coma.
 This obviously serious and not something to ignore.

 The central nervous system is affected by diabetes.
 Research shows that common factors between the central nervous system which are related to aging and diabetes were proven to support the theory of advanced aging of the brain in people with diabetes.
 There are so many health issues related to diabetes and they all seem to be interconnected.